TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 For one of my modifications, I wanted to find a way to save presets of the beats made by the user, and I wanted the storage to be passive so it can persist without power.
 First, I thought to do this on the KB2040 itself.
 I was going to create a local text file and edit it through Python.
 It turns out that CircuitPython makes it so you cannot edit any files other than code.py and the library folder.
 There is a workaround I found which makes the code.py able to edit and make files, but the user themselves can't access the storage of the KB2040.
 That was a dead end because I need to be able to edit the code.py myself.

 Next, I thought of a serial connection between the computer and KB2040.
 This would mean sending the presets to the computer for it to save them and being able to retrieve that info from the computer when needed.
 I used the usb_cdc module on the MIDI device and the serial module on the computer.
-Basically, the MIDI sends a command to the computer that contains info of what preset and if it is save (push) and load (retrieve).
+Basically, the MIDI sends a command to the computer that contains info of what preset and if it is saving or loading.
 The computer accesses the corresponding JSON file and interacts with it.

-Finally, I just continually run the pc side code infinitely so it can detect the USB connection and interact with the device when it is connected.
+Finally, I just continually run the computer side code infinitely so it can detect the USB connection and interact with the device when it is connected.

 # Final Milestone